apache/echarts-doc/en/option/component/data-zoom.md

 {{target: partial-data-zoom-axis-example}}
  `number` indicates controlling one axis, while `Array` indicates controlling more than one axis.

-If there is the following ECharts option：
+If there is the following ECharts option:

 ```javascript
 option: {